 At UMSI, students will work alongside researchers who are producing the essential knowledge that businesses, the government, schools, and universities are applying to shape the emerging information society.
 You will be prepared to influence the direction of the digital revolution with your degree from UMSI.

-Nearly all of our world-class faculty are eligible to mentor and advise doctoral students and many are actively seeking students for the upcoming academic year.
+Nearly all of our world-class faculty are available to mentor and advise doctoral students and many are actively seeking students for the upcoming academic year.
 Learn more.

 Accepted doctoral students are guaranteed full funding (stipend, benefits and tuition), contingent on academic performance and progress toward their degree.
 Details here.

 More information about doctoral study at the University of Michigan (including admissions, enrollment, degrees, funding, and placement) is available here.